A collection of selected resources to help advocate and educate around issues of migration and human rights and organizations working on them.

 ACLU materials include a short video in seven languages about a person's rights when interacting and being apprehended with Immigrations and Customs Enforcement (ICE).

 The Effects of Deportation on Families and Communities

 A Policy Statement by the Society for Community Research and Action: Division 27 of the American Psychological Association.
 A Spanish version is also available on the page.

 A wealth of educator resources from the organization Facing History and Ourselves to help teach around various aspects of migration in the US and globally.

 Organization based in Malden, MA providing a number of online resources and occasional webinars to learn more about immigrants in the US, among other services they provide.

-Prepared by the Catholic Legal Immigration Network, Inc.
+Family separation resources prepared by the Catholic Legal Immigration Network, Inc.

 National Immigration Law Center resources around Know Your Rights, immigration raids, rights to legal representation, Muslim bans, "sanctuary" polivcies, interior enforcement and more.

 Research Examines Human Face of Deportation, Makes Recommendation for Government and Faith Communities